 Don't Speculate: 5 EFL football tips for Tuesday's matches

-Back Will Rook's 30/1 acca, which features midweek football tips from the Championship, League One and League Two.
+Back our 32/1 accumulator, which features football tips from the midweek matches in the Championship, League One and League Two.

 Had you placed a £10 stake on Will Rook's EFL football betting tips for the 2018/19 season, your profit would be: